gohgabriel/lookbook/README.md

 print(result)
 ```

-## Sensitivity Analysis with Randomized Subsets (Shadow Iterations)
+## Sensitivity analysis with repeated random subsampling

 Suppose that you've identified some relationships in your data using model explorer.
 Yet, given the large number of tests you are performing, there is a good chance that the relationships you have identified are spurrious.
 It would be particularly helpful to know the robustness of a particular finding with sensitivity analyses.

-The ten_shadows function, based on the shadow iteration technique, performs sensitivity analysis within a linear regression framework.
-It helps gauge the robustness of your model by repeatedly fitting it on random subsets of the data and checking if the original predictors (or interactions) remain statistically significant.
-The function is capable of incorporating two-way interaction terms, and also can be set to focus on the significance of the interaction term rather than on the indicated predictors.
+The ten_shadows function, based on repeated random subsampling techniques (or Monte Carlo cross-validation), performs sensitivity analysis for linear models including for moderation hypotheses.
+It helps gauge the robustness of your findings by repeatedly fitting it on random subsets of the data and checking if the original predictors (or interactions) remain statistically significant.
+The function is capable of incorporating two-way interaction terms, and also can be set to focus on the significance of the interaction terms rather than on the indicated predictors.
+As with all Monte Carlo techniques, some variation in the output is inevitable.

+This function does not provide or work with typical performance metrics associated with cross-validation (e.g. MSE, r-squared), since this functionality is covered by other repeated random subsampling or other cross-validation techniques.
+Consider ten_shadows() an extension or complement to existing cross-validation functions, aimed to discover sources and reasons of overfitting.
+This functionality is covered in the shadow_read() function in the next section.

+As the number of iterations approaches infinity, the ten_shadows function will tend towards findings using leave-p-out cross-validation subsampling techniques.
+However, as models become more complex and datasets become larger, the computational complexity of the function exponentially grows, which may lead to long processing times.
+A recommended starting point is to perform just 10 iterations, leaving the option to increase this to 1000 or 10000 depending on performance.

-A good rule of thumb is that for the default ten iterations, predictors (or interactions) should be significant across 100% of them.
-A paper detailing the methods of the function, relative to other sensitivity analyses, is forthcoming.
+A good rule of thumb is that for the default 10 iterations, predictors (or interactions) should be significant across 100% of them.
+For larger numbers of iterations, a performance metric of at least 95% is ideal.

 ### Usage